- 2 tbsp mild mustard (preferably German, but French is fine)

 - 3 tbsp olive oil

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 - 1 fat garlic clove, thinly sliced

 Rosemary's intense, fragrant aroma has traditionally been paired with lamb, chicken and game…

 - 4 pork shoulder or spare rib chops, about 200g/8oz each

 One of the most versatile types of meat, pork is economical, tender if cooked correctly, and…

 Mix together the mustard, oil, garlic, rosemary leaves, vinegar and a little black pepper.
 Tip into a large food bag then add the pork chops.
 Rub together, seal and marinate for 3 hrs.

 Drain the chops of their marinade.
 This can then be squeezed out of the bag and mixed with a little cold water until runny.
-To cook on a griddle: heat the griddle pan until a good heat rises and cook for 10 mins, turning once or twice.
+To cook on a griddle, heat the griddle pan until a good heat rises and cook for 10 mins, turning once or twice.
 As they cook, brush occasionally with the marinade juices.
 Remove from the heat and season with salt.
-To help the meat relax a little, leave it loosely covered in foil for about 10 mins.
+To help the meat relax a little, leave it loosely covered with foil for about 10 mins before serving.

 To BBQGrill the chops for about 3 mins each side until browned.
 Move the chops to the side of the barbecue and cook for another 10-20 mins until the meat is just firm, but not overcooked.
 As they cook, brush occasionally with marinade juices (or trickle with lager or water).